wpwoodjr/Stereo-Image-Combiner/README.md

    - Click "Apply Crop" to confirm or "Cancel" to exit crop mode
    - After applying, you may enter crop mode again to continue where you left off
    - Click "Reset Crop" to restore original images
-6. Click "Save Image" to download the combined image in PNG or JPG format
+6. Click "Save Image" to download the combined images in PNG or JPG format

 ## Keyboard Shortcuts